Back to the Roots: Celebrating Processing’s 20th Anniversary with Design by Numbers

 👉 この記事は日本語でも読めます。

 It has a 100x100 tiny canvas.
-The looks are similar to the Processing IDE.
+The interface resembles the Processing IDE.

-I got information about the language and how to run it from the MIT website.
+I found documentation about the language and installation instructions on the MIT website.

-I ran it with this command.
-It's just my case.
+I ran it with this command (your setup may vary).
 I'm using Fedora Linux.

 java -cp ./lib/dbn.jar DbnApplication